-Step 1: Get to Know the land and Things in Relation.
+Step 1: Get to Know the Land and Things to Be Considered.

 A: Type of Land.

-Land Code and Civil and Commercial Code (CCC) divides the land into two main categories;
+Sort of land title is the first legal basic when buying land in Phuket you should know.
+Land Code and Civil and Commercial Code (CCC) classifies the land into two main categories;

 It means ‘title deed of land’ (โฉนดที่ดิน) (Nor Sor Si Djor (N.S.4.Jor) and includes ‘a map title deed’(โฉนดแผนที่), ‘pre-emption certificate title deed’ (โฉนดตราจอง) and ‘pre-emption certificate stamped has been utilized’ (ตราจองว่าได้ทำประโยชน์แล้ว); see Land Code section 1 ‘Title Deed’.

 (2) ‘Possessory Right Land’